Phenotypes of vascular flow networks: Potential flow in vascular networks

 The current vector $\mathbf F \in \mathcal E$ with entries $F_e$ can be derived from the potentials $\mathbf p \in \mathcal N$ using the formula

 The conductivities and lengths are summarized in the diagonal matrices $K$ and $L$.

 The current balance at each node reads in vector form

 where $\mathbf S$ is the source (or net current) term.
-Equation~\eqref{eq:aux-balance} is Kirchhoff's current law.
+Eq.~\eqref{eq:aux-balance} is Kirchhoff's current law.
 In plants, the source $\mathbf S$ describes the production rate of morphogen in each unit; in animals, it represents the amount of blood perfusing one area unit.
-Combining equations~\eqref{eq:flow} and \eqref{eq:aux-balance}, we can solve for the steady state currents and obtain
+Combining Eq.~\eqref{eq:flow} and Eq.~\eqref{eq:aux-balance}, we can solve for the steady state currents and obtain

 where the dagger represents the Moore-Penrose pseudoinverse.
-Eq.~\eqref{eq:flow-sln} can be used to compute the currents given all other properties of the network.
+Equation \eqref{eq:flow-sln} can be used to compute the currents given all other properties of the network.